Programs to prepare K-12 students and train educators for success in science, technology, engineering and math (STEM).

 Other engineering and UW summer programs

-Summer program in which high school students receive an introduction to neural engineering, neuroethics, scientific communication, basic computer coding, and the latest developments in brain-computer interfaces.
+- Summer program that introduces high school students to neural engineering, neuroethics, scientific communication, basic computer coding, and the latest developments in brain-computer interfaces.

 Teach with Code Studio Courses from Code.org for students in grades K-12 and professional learning for teachers.